 All heating and cooling equipment require annual professional tuneup.
 Inspections on boilers and furnaces should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines and the oil tank.
 Heat pump and air conditioning unit inspections should also include an examination of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.

-The professionals at Vectra Mechanical Residential and Commercial HVAC are your troubleshooting experts, and we are glad to help you with any problem you may experience with your HVAC system.
+The professionals at Vectra Mechanical HVAC, Electrical and Plumbing are your troubleshooting experts, and we are glad to help you with any problem you may experience with your HVAC system.
 We provide informative blogs and articles on our website that address many common HVAC concerns.
 You may also call our office during normal business hours for more information.
 If you experience an HVAC crisis after hours, you can contact one of our on-call technicians for 24-7 emergency service.

 Programmable thermostats are more accurate and efficient than thermostats that contain mercury.
 With a programmable thermostat, you can program settings in advance so that you can control the temperature at different times of the day.
 You will never have to worry about remembering to adjust the settings manually.

 By scheduling your programmable thermostat to a higher or lower temperature based on your weekday work hours, you can save money on energy bills without sacrificing comfort.
-A Vectra Mechanical Residential and Commercial HVAC technician will gladly walk you through how to use your programmable thermostat.
+A Vectra Mechanical HVAC, Electrical and Plumbing technician will gladly walk you through how to use your programmable thermostat.

 Standard filters work to keep your system and its ductwork clean, but they can only do so much to improve indoor air quality.
 A media air cleaner does a much better job of trapping small particles.
 It rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times more effectively than a standard filter.
 Upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
 Always choose a filter that matches your blower’s capacity.
 For optimal efficiency and filtration, we recommend that you replace your disposable filters at least once a month.
 If you have washable filters, you should clean them once a month during periods of heavy use.